 - Work hard to accomplish goals.
 You model invaluable skills to your kids when you set goals and persevere to accomplish them.
 Show your child how to set goals for himself and how to achieve the goal one step at a time.
 Source: Positive Parenting (Tarcher Perigree; 2016).

 THE FAMILY CENTER (locations in Nashville and Murfreesboro) offers Positive Parenting classes (in addition to other parenting classes).
-Learn more about them at register at familycentertn.org.
+Learn more about them at familycentertn.org.